herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 ### Parallax background scrolling

-This module makes the container&rsquo;s background scroll at different rates versus page scroll.
+This module makes the container&rsquo;s background scroll at different rates versus page scroll **([view on GitHub](https://github.com/herereadthis/greeneyes/blob/master/src/js/parallax_scroll.js))**.
 Parallax speed is expressed as a percentage.
-Set parallax speed with attribute {% raw %}<code>[data-parallax-speed="##"</code>{% endraw %}.
+Set parallax speed with attribute {% raw %}<code>[data-parallax-speed="##"]</code>{% endraw %}.
 At 0%, the background is fixed to the window.
 At 50%, the background will scroll at half the speed of the window scroll.
-At 200%, the background will scroll at twice rate as window scroll.
-If you do not set a parallax speed, the module will default to 50%.
+At 200%, the background will scroll at twice rate as window scroll. *If you do not set a parallax speed, the module will default to 50%.*

 {% raw %}
 <style>